mattias-p/netbase/README.md

 # Netbase

-A library and CLI tool to make cached DNS and ASN lookups.
+Netbase is a library to make cached DNS and ASN lookups.
+Accompanied with this library comes a CLI tool (zcache) for working with saved caches from the command line.

 N.B.
 ASN lookups aren't implemented yet.